christospi/cirk-tennis-kata/README.md

 * Did you ever make any refactoring mistakes and then back out your changes?
 How did it feel to throw away code?
 * What would you say to your colleague if they had written this code?
 * What would you say to your boss about the value of this refactoring work?
 Was there more reason to do it over and above the extra billable hour or so?
+* What’s your approach when refactoring unfamiliar code in a real codebase?
+* If you had another hour, what would you improve next?
+* How do you feel about the code now?
+Is it better?
+How would you describe the improvements you made?

 ## Code Reading Practice
 Test your code reading skills.
 Here is a description of what to do: [Scanning for Code Smells](https://sammancoaching.org/exercises/code_reading.html).
 There are suitable lists of urls to open in some of the language subdirectories.